Digital Twin-Empowered Task Assignment in Aerial MEC Network: A Resource Coalition Cooperation Approach with Generative Model: The Question Statement of Task Assignment

-The cooperation of resources from various computing devices is a fundamental problem in MEC network.
+The cooperation of resources from various devices is a fundamental problem in the MEC network.
 The basic idea of task assignment is to offload the tasks to the appropriate computing devices, which is to improve the utilization of resources and the efficiency of task execution.
-However, in order to find the optimized task assignment strategy, we are mapping the multiple UAVs to the resource pool.
-Compared with the task offloading in MEC systems, the task assignment problem has its unique challenges.
-Consequently, we provide analysis toward the unique characteristics of task assignment in aerial MEC network.
+However, in order to find the optimized task assignment strategy, we are mapping the multiple UAVs to a resource pool.
+Compared with the existing task offloading in MEC systems, the task assignment in this paper has its own unique characteristics in the aerial MEC network.

-\textbf{Peer-to-peer pooling:} All the devices equipped with various resources in the aerial MEC network are regarded as equal network nodes, which build a resource pool of MEC network.
-Specifically, the resources of all nodes can perform tasks collaboratively through cooperative games.
-In other words, these nodes are treated equally as the computing devices, and their resource capabilities will be uniformly scheduled.
+\textbf{Peer-to-peer pooling:} All UAVs equipped with various resources in the aerial MEC network are considered equal, contributing to the establishment of a resource pool in the airship.
+Furthermore, the resources of the UAVs can be used through cooperative games, and their resource capabilities will be uniformly scheduled.

-\textbf{Low-to-high scheduling:} The nodes in the aerial MEC network are composed of end users, edge servers, and cloud servers.
+\textbf{Low-to-high scheduling:} The nodes in the aerial MEC network are composed of end users (i.e., MEDs), edge servers (i.e., UAVs), and cloud servers (i.e., airship).
 The tasks in our proposed network can be executed in low-to-high manner according to task request: 1) one-to-one executing; 2) one-to-many assigning.
-In this paper, we focus on scheduling resources on multiple nodes to complete user task requests.
+In this paper, we focus on scheduling resources on multiple UAVs to complete the tasks.

-\textbf{One-to-many assigning:} In existing task offloading strategies, the tasks are usually offloaded to a powerful MEC server or a remote cloud server for increasing computing efficiency (i.e., one-to-one executing).
-However, in the proposed aerial MEC network, the tasks can be assigned from one node to many nodes.
+\textbf{One-to-many assigning:} In existing task offloading strategies, the tasks are usually offloaded to a powerful edge server or a remote cloud server for increasing computing efficiency (e.g., One-to-one task offloading, see Fig. \ref{fig01}).
+However, in the proposed aerial MEC network, the tasks can be assigned to many edge servers.